sanaktariq/Data-Science/README.md

-#This repository keeps track of all coding assignments.
+#This repository keeps track of all coding tasks.